openshift/enhancements/enhancements/network/configure-ovs-alternative.md

 the bridge configuration for us to determine whether it is compliant with our guidelines, and we must have clear instructions on what is required for br-ex.

+Note, however, that if an incorrect bridge configuration is applied NMState will usually catch that and roll back the changes.

 ### Drawbacks

 OpenShift has historically avoided per-host configuration for cluster nodes.